 The people at Cork’s believe that food is meant to bring people together, and we couldn’t agree more!
 Enjoy a mouth-watering meal of seafood favorites in this casual, welcoming environment.

 Originally a food truck, this Mid City favorite is the perfect place to get your night started.
 Try one of their signature burgers, like Smokin’ Joe or K.G.B., and opt for outdoor seating to enjoy the fall weather and live music.
 Don’t forget to grab a boozy shake before heading to your next destination!

 For those craving a steak, Doe’s Eat Place is home to some of the best steaks in Baton Rouge.
 Each cut – filet, ribeye, porterhouses and t-bones – are aged 21 days and hand-cut daily.
 Doe’s Eat Place is also home to world-famous hot tamales, offering a true taste of the Mississippi Delta!

-Tip: You’ll want to wear your loose pants to this joint.
+Tip: You’ll want to wear your stretchy pants!
 Elsie’s Plate and Pie is a Mid City neighborhood staple and a must-visit for anyone who loves to indulge in sweet and savory Southern comfort food.
 The history of Elsie’s is one that is near and dear to locals’ hearts, and hopefully will be in yours too.